-The series takes place in and around the town of Crystal Cove, self-proclaimed as the “Most Hauntedest Place on Earth” and its abundance of ghost and monsters provides most of the town’s revenue with tourist dollars.
-This often results in the Scooby Gang butting heads with Mayor Fred Jones Sr. (Gary Cole) and Sheriff Bronson Stone (Patrick Warburton), as their exposing of the various supernatural threats as nothing more than criminals in masks is considered bad for the town’s tourist based economy, made more awkward by the fact that the Mayor is our lovable Fred’s dad.
+The series takes place in and around the town of Crystal Cove, self-proclaimed as the “Most Hauntedest Place on Earth” and its abundance of ghosts and monsters provides most of the town’s revenue with tourist dollars.
+Now, this often results in the Scooby Gang butting heads with Mayor Fred Jones Sr. (Gary Cole) and Sheriff Bronson Stone (Patrick Warburton), as their exposing of the various supernatural threats as nothing more than criminals in masks is considered bad for the town’s tourist-based economy, made more awkward by the fact that the Mayor is our lovable Fred’s dad.

 • Don Knotts as a random tourist is a nod to The New Scooby-Doo Movies.